News Fluff/Flash

 That seems to be indicative of the major problem that is spreading through media (old and new) – there is a tendancy to publish what is easy to cover in order to make sure that something is published.
 I have am not immune to that urge myself.
 It is very difficult to maintain any influence in the conversation, or keep the attention of any regular readers, if you cannot have some level of consistency in publishing.
 (Note that consistency and frequency are not the same thing, although they can influence each other.)
 Those who write primarily for themselves may take the time to really cover an important subject with some depth.
 (Those tend to be my favorite kind of articles.)
 Those who write in any noticable degree for an audience will feel the pull to get anything out, and thus will feel the urge to look for something manageable or dependable – often fluff.

-6 replies on “News Fluff/Flash”
+6 responses to “News Fluff/Flash”

 You are correct about the urge for those that publish regularly to just get something out there.
 It is natural to see that kind of thing in blogging.
 But the MSM is being paid to produce content.
-Hence, they should have a much greater incentive to produce — what?
+Hence, they should have a much greater incentive to produce โ€” what?

 The answer to that is: a product that sells well.